-If the parties choose to use a mediator to resolve an existing dispute, they can enter into the following submission.
+If the parties choose to use a mediator to resolve an existing dispute, the following language may accompany the submission:

 The parties hereby submit the following dispute to mediation administered by the American Arbitration Association under its Construction Industry Mediation Procedures.
 (The clause may also provide for the qualifications of the mediator(s), method of payment, locale of meetings, and any other item of concern to the parties.)